lizleano/your-next-stop/README.md

+### Team Name: No Limit Data

-# Your Next Stop!
+### Project Name: Your Next Stop!

+### Team Members:
+Sharanya Banavar
+Maria Leano
+Ruchi Chandra
+Andy Oh

+**Date:** 2/3/2018

+### Proposal:

-## This project examines user input on restaurants to determine their next restaurant destination.
+This project examines user input on restaurants to determine their next restaurant destination.
 The features examined are:

     - The restaurant's cuisine
     - An image from the restaurant's YELP page
     - The restaurant's price range
     - The restaurant's rating
     - Whether the restaurant allows reservations
     - Whether the restaurant delivers

-### The user will then choose whether they would order food from the restaurant displayed and based on 5 - 10 decisions from the user, we will use machine learning to determine the best restaurant for the user.
+The user will then choose whether they would order food from the restaurant displayed and based on 5 - 10 decisions from the user, we will use machine learning to determine the best restaurant for the user.

-### Our algorithm will be built on previous answers and response, getting more accurate over time.
+Our algorithm will be built on previous answers and response, getting more accurate over time.

+### Data Source:
+- Yelp

+### Technologies Used:
+- HTML/CSS
+- MySQL
+- Flask

+### Project Links: